 null) even if it actually could be mapped.

-This can be used to implement a feature that gives the customer the option to search for its initial input, e.g.
+This can be used to implement the query correction feedback feature that gives the customer the option to search for its initial input, e.g.

-Results are shown for <mapped query> - instead search for "<original query>".
+Results are shown for <mapped query> - search for "<original query>" instead.
 Just make sure to pass the double quotes into SmartQuery as well.